Cardigan Mountain School A boarding and day school for boys in grades 6 through 9

 dclark@cardigan.org

-Each rider will be required to furnish the following: all of which can be ordered or purchased through Dick Drummond of Drummond Custom Cycles or other retailers.
-These do not need to be purchased before coming to campus and should not be purchased before making sure mountain biking is the right sport for your son.
+Each rider will be required to furnish the following items.
+(All of which can be ordered or purchased through Dick Drummond of Drummond Custom Cycles www.drummondcycles.com, (603) 632-4277, or other retailers.
+These do not need to be purchased before coming to campus but are highly recommended.)

-• A front or dual-suspension mountain bike in good working order.
-It must be of the type sold in bike specialty shops, not from a big box store.
-Bikes from mass retailers simply do not withstand the rigors of this type of riding.
-The bike should be a cross-country or trail bike, and not a downhill, free ride, or all-mountain bike.
+• A front- or dual-suspension mountain bike in good working order.
+These bikes should meet Category 3 or Category 4 for mountain bikes.
+It must be of the type sold in bike shops, not from a big box store.
+Bikes from places like Walmart simply will not withstand the rigors of this type of riding.
+The bike should be a cross-country trail, or an all-mountain bike, which consists of travel of 100 mm to 160 mm, not a downhill or free-ride bike.
 If a boy has a serious commitment to participating on the team but does not have access to a bike, please contact me.
 We may be able to find an alternate solution.

 • Hydration, either in a hydration pack (Camelback type) or two large water bottles with bike-mounted bottle cages.
 Personal preference is the rule here, but I recommend a hydration pack, as it also carries the equipment and food every rider will need.